ZqGao-NYU/SE-CloudLGU/api.md

 ---
 #### Login
 **Send**
-- uEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
+- userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
-- uPass: password - string (Check its pattern in front-end.
+- password: password - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid)

 **Return**
 - status: confirmation status - string (success or failure, check whether the password and username are correct )
-- identity: identity - string （Staff, Students, Administer)
+- useridentity: identity - string （Staff, Students, Administer)

 ---